voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 -   By default, only segments with the same ``label`` will be matched.
 Classwise matching can be disabled via the ``classwise`` parameter

+-   As with COCO, an range of IoU values are used to compute mAP

 When you specify an ``eval_key`` parameter, a number of helpful fields will be populated on each sample and its predicted/ground truth segments: